tlm-solutions/tetra-decoder/src/experiments/README.md

 Query: `SELECT *  FROM tetra_failed_slots WHERE $__timeFilter(time) ORDER BY time desc`.

-There is no example application provided showing how to convert the csv from grafana to C++ structures.
+The application `slots_parser_example` show how to convert this data back into the correct C++ structures.
-However, the principle is the same as in the `packet_parser_example`.